-Potato and onion tart - hmm a lot of starch going on here.
-But potatoes are still a vegetable containing healthy vitamins, and there's protein to be had in the egg and cheese.
+Potato and onion tart - hmm a lot of fat going on here.
+But potatoes are a vegetable containing healthy vitamins, and there's protein to be had in the egg and cheese.
 You could eat it with butterbeans, baked beans, peas or other pulse for a better protein balance, and with plenty of lighter green vegetables on the side to bring down the calorie denseness.
 Extra vegetables will also add fibre, as will the use of wholemeal in the pastry which will also help to stop and blood sugar spikes from all the carbs

 I found a recipe for potato and onion tart in one of my BBC Good Food recipe books.
 One of my go-to sources of recipes that actually work.
 I was looking for ideas for batch cooking for lunches and main meals and thought this would be a good idea for something to take to work.
 If you want the original recipe - here is the ISBN for the book: